By Pete Mecca

 Warrior Flight Team and their affiliate, Warrior Aviation, both non-profit organizations, stepped to the forefront to honor Sizemore and Andre.
 Using their private vintage military aircraft and personal bank accounts to pay for it, the flyover included an A-26, P-51 Mustangs, and privately owned jets for the missing man formation.

 Upon hearing of yet another national humiliation heaped upon the men and women of our military, that once-young airman decided to write the story of, and a special tribute to, Air Force Majors Sizemore and Andre.
 You guessed it, that sometimes undisciplined and poker-playing airman was yours truly.

 I may have attended a briefing with Sizemore and Andre, it’s feasible I may have passed them in one of the hallways inside The Project (Top Secret Intelligence Building), and it’s more than possible that I rendered them a salute on one of many dirt pathways at NKP.
 What rips at my gut is the miserable fact that these two heroes of the skies were not allowed a proper flyover at Arlington because of the indecisiveness and wretched bickering among politicians in Washington, D.C.

 Notwithstanding, welcome home my brothers.
 You did your duty; you did what had to be done, and may you finally rest in peace.

 Pete Mecca is a Vietnam veteran.
-For story consideration visit his website at aveteransstory.us and click on “contact us.”
+For the story, consideration visit his website at aveteransstory.us and click on “contact us.”